F.A.Q.

 What kind of warranty do you carry?

 We stand behind our work and will follow up on manufacturers’ warranties if needed.
 The organization is why it’s so important to have one company handle all the paperwork and receipts.
-Then, if something does come up, you only need to call us.
+Then, if something does come up, please don’t hesitate to call us.
 We take on everything without you having to locate multiple contractors.
 Standing by our customers is what makes Barrington One different.

 Call for a free consultation and see the Barrington One difference today.